Country of origin: syria

 [i] And how did you experience that to learn?

-[i] And in Syria it’s different?
+[i] And in Syria is it different?

 [i] What are the reasons that people have more free time?